S2E11 – The Rob Breskal Podcast Interview

 Now living in New South Wales in Australia, Rob was born in Brighton on the UK’s south coast – a town with a rich hockey history but no proper Ice Rink since 1965 – a year before Rob was even born!

-He talks of how a visit to a small back street Brighton garage got him into, first roller hockey and then, through another chance meeting, ice hockey
+He talks of how a chance visit to a small back street Brighton garage introduced him to hockey.

 We’d go ice skating on a Sunday lunchtime to the tiny Brighton rink, it was about half the size of an end zone in a proper ice rink.